 Are there any age restrictions to be a volunteer in Tanzania?

-In order to join as a medical volunteer in Tanzania, you need to be at least 18 on the program start date.
-Generally, the average age range of volunteers is 18-25.
+In order to join as a medical volunteer in Tanzania, you need to be at least 17 on the program start date.
+Typically in Tanzania we find 70% of PMGY volunteers are aged between 17-22 years old.

-When should I apply to be a medical volunteer in Tanzania?
+When should I apply to be a volunteer in Tanzania?

 For the majority of our programs, you can apply at any time.
 However, we advise that you apply as soon as possible to ensure we have availability on the program.
 This is since some of our programs only have limited capacity, meaning that spaces get filled very quickly.
 Therefore, it is particularly important that you apply in good time if you’re looking to travel between our peak period of June and August.
 This is because spaces can fill up very quickly during this period.
 Furthermore, please only apply if you are 100% committed to joining the program.
 You need to apply online by locating the “Apply Now” button on the individual project page.
 This will guide you through our online Application Process.